Niveditha-7399/PERIOD04-Assist/README.md

 Output:
 - A text file with the detrended flux data.
 - A plot showing the original flux with the polynomial used for fitting and the adjusted flux.

+## latex_table_creation.py
+This code is used for generating a LaTeX table having 5 columns, the last one being empty for remarks.
+The first 4 columns are: Index, Frequency, Amplitude, and Phase.
+The title and label of the table can be set with the corresponding global variables.

+Input:
+- main_file is the TXT document containing frequency index, frequencies, amplitudes, and phases.
+- error_file is the TXT document containing frequency index, and the errors associated with frequencies, amplitudes, and phases.

+Output:
+- latex_table.tex with the code ready to be copy pasted into editors like Overleaf.